 Garlands for Accused, Silence for Victim: Gita Path Assault Survivor Gets No Support

 Kolkata patty seller Sheikh Riyajul remains jobless and traumatised eight days after a mob attack at Gita Path.
-The five accused were released on bail, while he received no help from authorities or social groups.
+The three accused were released on bail, while he received no help from authorities or social groups.
 With fear and no income, Riyajul now faces the tough choice of returning to the city to earn for his family

 Date: